 I learned this step as “mirroring:” when my son is standing in the doorway, blocking me from leaving the house, I get down to his level and say, “You’re really sad because I’m leaving.
 You wanted me to keep playing with you and you’re angry you can’t make that happen.”
 Children have to learn the words that go with their intense feelings; in that intense state of emotional arousal, we are acting from the reptilian brain, or the brain stem.
 This means it’s harder to express ourselves with words which are the province of the neocortex, the other part of the brain in charge of thinking and reasoning.

 It’s important to stress that this part is a separate process and can only happen after you and your child have moved out of the strong emotional state you were in.
 To work together on a problem is not only practical, but it also communicates to your child that you care and want her to learn and to feel good in your relationship.
 In the conversation, it’s good to brainstorm together, to come up with potential solutions together (I always write the ideas down), and then decide which one you’ll try together next time the situation comes up.

 Emotion Coaching is a powerful approach to parenting.
-The payoffs are tremendous, but the practice takes time and learning, especially on the part of the parent.
+The payoffs are tremendous, but the practice takes time and learning.
 Getting to know and accept your own emotions is an ongoing challenge for many parents.
 But Emotion Coaching will strengthen your relationship with your child in addition to providing a critical element of his or her well-being in years to come, making the learning more than worthwhile.